-“You’re building buzz your building traffic,” said Kruse.
+“You’re building buzz, you're building traffic,” said Kruse.
 “Now they’re going back to the well with Fruity Pebbles.”

-Unique proteins have really helped drive traffic as well and as consumer continue to experiment with global proteins like lamb or boar are driving experimentation and few are cooking these proteins at home.
-Americans eat just one pound of lamb on averge, compared to 60 pounds of chicken and beef.
-But a very local protein made waves at Arby’s and the brand’s laser focus on meats has transformed the brand.
+Unique proteins have really helped drive traffic as well and as consumer continue to experiment with global proteins like lamb or boar, which are driving experimentation and few are cooking these proteins at home.
+Americans eat just one pound of lamb on average, compared to 60 pounds of chicken and beef.
+But a very local protein made waves at Arby’s and the brand’s laser focus on meats has transformed it.

 “They’ve done a full turnaround with one word: meat, in all capital letters,” said Kruse.

 Venison was the most viral hit by far.
-Lines were out the door at the only 17 locations where venison sandwiches were available and they sold out almost immediately.
-They too are going back to the well with promotions around pork belly and even tried to get a bite of the Game of Thrones success with a turkey leg promotion.
+Lines were out the door at the only 17 Arby's locations where venison sandwiches were available and they sold out almost immediately.
+They, too, are going back to the well with promotions around pork belly and even tried to get a bite of the Game of Thrones success with a turkey leg promotion.
 And not to be left behind in the sweets department, the brand also added shakes made with the viral ingredient cookie butter.

 It’s easier than ever to stay home, so restaurants need to find a reason for customers to come out and programs like these show that one way to get everyone off the couch is a hearty dose of FOMO (fear of missing out).
 Restaurants need to have a little fun and get creative, because the competition certainly is.

 “It’s just going to get crazier and crazier, there’s no end in sight now,” said Kruse.